-Established as part of the 1909 Boundary Waters Treaty between the United States and Canada, the purpose of the International Joint Commission (IJC) is to provide assistance to these governments relating to the cooperative use and management of waterbodies that lie along or flow
+Established as part of the 1909 Boundary Waters Treaty between the United States and Canada, the purpose of the International Joint Commission (IJC) is to provide assistance to these

 The IJC has four main responsibilities - regulating shared water uses, improving water quality, improving air quality, and investigating transboundary issues.
 When resolving disputes and deciding on issues, the Commissioners are bound to the Treaty and must act impartially and not represent the views of their respective governments.
 Additionally, any recommendations and decisions must take into account the needs of a wide range of water uses, including drinking water, commercial shipping, hydroelectric power generation, agriculture, industry, fishing, recreational boating and shoreline property.
 To help carry out its responsibilities, the IJC has set up more than 20 boards made up of experts from the United States and Canada.